 Still a Mystery

-The exact inner workings of all of these corpuscles is not known, even in human anatomy.
-It may be that just a touch of the all beak or tongue can tell your parrot an infinite amount of information that helps him decide if an object is familiar as food, something he is interested in playing with or something that does not interest him at all.
+The exact inner workings of all of these corpuscles are not known, even in human anatomy.
+It may be that just a touch of the beak or tongue can tell your parrot an infinite amount of information that helps him decide if an object is familiar as food, something he is interested in playing with or something that does not interest him at all.
 This may also be why food prepared in one way may be more readily accepted than in another.
 It may give us a clue as to why birds love seed so much other than the fact that they may love the actual taste.
 Besides the basic activity, they may derive a lot of enjoyable sensory stimulation from shelling them!
 There are certainly other parrot behaviors that may be at least partly explained by the highly sensual nature of these corpuscles.
-Parrots may grind their beaks before they go to sleep at night because the stimulation of these nerve endings in the beak may causes a sensual relaxation and is what is referred to as a “comfort behavior.”
-Comfort behaviors may have other significant purposes but clearly the reason parrots do them is that they provide a positive sensory experience or simply put, they “feel good.”
+Parrots may grind their beaks before they go to sleep at night because the stimulation of these nerve endings in the beak may cause a sensual relaxation and is what is referred to as a “comfort behavior.”
+Comfort behaviors may have other significant purposes but clearly, the reason parrots do them is that they provide a positive sensory experience or simply put, they “feel good.”
 Bill wiping and beak wrestling are also examples of beak activities that may provide pleasure to birds.
 The presence of these corpuscles may also provide one more reason for providing a varied diet as parrots may derive great psychological pleasure in manipulating different textures and shapes of food.

-One strange example that I have of this “sensory stimulation” involves one of my own birds, Lolli, a 2 year old African grey.
+One strange example that I have of this “sensory stimulation” involves one of my own birds, Lolli, a 2-year-old African grey.
 Lolli still loves, on occasion, to be fed any kind of vegetable or fruit puree with the pipette that was used when we were hand-feeding her.
 She gets this special treat once or twice a week.
-She enjoys the close contact with me but she also plays a “game” with this food.
+She enjoys close contact with me but she also plays a “game” with this food.
 After I pipe the food into her mouth, she squishes it around and somehow manages to work quite a bit of air into it.
 She works at this until she can get the food to make a “popping” sound, much like the popping of bubble gum.
 I couldn’t figure out this odd behavior but after observing her for some time, I believe that she derives some strange good feeling from it.
 She closes her eyes halfway in some sort of hypnotic ‘trance” all the while popping away.
 I can figure out no other reason for this behavior other than that she is receiving some sort of sensory stimulation from it.
 At any rate, birds have a lot more “going on” in their mouths than is generally known and as research continues maybe we can find out more about these encapsulated nerve endings.
 There is definitely more to the avian mouth than meets the eye!